-The above pictures are of the same pool, on the same day, from the same angle.
+The above pictures are of the same pool, on the same day, from different angles and distannce.
 This pool has been plastered with a Medium Gray finish.
-The only difference between the two pictures is the time of day they were taken.
-The left picture was taken in the morning; the picture to the right was taken in the afternoon.
 The feel and look of the pool water changes throughout the day.
 This is true of any plaster color or finish; however, the difference is more dramatic with a colored plaster.

 We cannot stress enough that you are picking a water color; not a plaster color, when you go with a colored plaster finish.
 For example, the most desired look is a slightly deeper, but more natural shade of blue water.
 This look is created by using shades of Light Gray to Medium Gray plaster, not blue plaster.
 If you aren’t comfortable with a natural look, or with the idea of shade variations, colored plaster might not be right for your pool.
 If you have any hesitation at all after seeing pictures of colored pools, we strongly suggest you see one in person before you make your final decision.